 DMI Diamonds South Africa (Pty) Limited ("DMI Diamonds") - Is the Company's 100% owned South African subsidiary which is used as the Company's main corporate entity to support its South African projects and operations.
-As part of the Company's ongoing efforts to identify, acquire, and develop production based projects, DMI Diamonds continuously evaluates and provides production support, plants and equipment to various potential and ongoing projects within South Africa.
+As part of the Company's ongoing efforts to identify, acquire, and develop production based projects, DMI Diamonds continuously evaluates and provides production support, plants, and equipment to various potential and ongoing projects within South Africa.

-So Ver Mine (Pty) Limited - The Company currently retains an 85% majority ownership position in its South African subsidiary, So Ver Mine (Pty) Ltd. ("So Ver").
-So Ver owns (subject to the terms of a pending sale agreement) certain land and mining rights to areas on which the Company successfully processed tailings reserves for several years on a 24 hour a day, 7-day a week basis, until their economic completion.
-The Company gained significant operational and industry knowledge in the processing of diamond tailings and may use this knowledge to potentially acquire new tailings deposits and/or tailings operations in the future should it identify opportunities which demonstrate an ability to provide the potential for additional long-term production and cash-flow.
-The Company believes that given the increasing demand for rough diamonds, and the limited potential for existing sources to meet those demands, the use of controlled procedures and operations to efficiently recover rough diamonds through the re-processing of tailings materials may provide a viable and profitable opportunity.
+So Ver Mine (Pty) Limited - The Company previously retained an 85% majority ownership position in its South African subsidiary, So Ver Mine (Pty) Ltd. ("So Ver").
+So Ver owned certain land and mining rights to areas on which the Company successfully processed tailings reserves for several years on a 24 hour a day, 7-day a week basis, until their economic completion.

-In January of 2007 the Company announced it had completed the processing of the majority of the higher grade tailings at the So Ver, and therefore, processing was suspended pending further evaluation of the entity's strategic fit within the Company's overall strategy and focus.
+In January of 2007 the Company announced it had completed the processing of the majority of the higher grade tailings at So Ver, and therefore, processing was suspended pending further evaluation of the entity's strategic fit within the Company's overall strategy and focus.
 The Company entered into an agreement with an individual whereby the Company would dispose of a certain portion of its landholdings, namely the So Ver farm no. 90, measuring 513.9192 hectares.
 The agreement was exclusive of the mining licenses and rights which the Company holds on the lands comprising part of the So Ver farm, and provided the Company with the ability to continue to conduct mining operations on the areas of the So Ver farm permitted by such mining licenses and rights if so desired at a future date.
 On July 6, 2009, the Company closed the transaction to sell this portion of the So Ver assets.
-In order to meet its ongoing shortterm requirements of BEE ownership in So Ver, in fiscal 2010 the Company agreed to sell a 15% stake in the remaining assets of So Ver, and entered into a sale of shares agreement to sell its remaining 85% interest in So Ver.
+In order to meet its ongoing short-term requirements of BEE ownership in So Ver, in fiscal 2010 the Company agreed to sell a 15% stake in the remaining assets of So Ver, and entered into a sale of shares agreement to sell its remaining 85% interest in So Ver.
 In addition to the purchase consideration the purchaser agreed to repay to the Company certain taxes paid by So Ver, and was required to assume any remaining past and future asset retirement obligations associated with So Ver.
-As of the date of this filing all payments of funds due had been received and recorded as deferred income.
-The parties to the transaction have submitted legal documentation to effect the closing of the transaction subject to certain agreed upon suspensive conditions which have not yet been met by the purchaser.
-Upon completion of the sale of So Ver the amount currently recorded on the Company's balance sheet under current asset retirement obligation of \$374,589 will be eliminated.
+During the interim period ending December 31, 2015 the Company completed the sale of So Ver.
+With the completion of the sale of So Ver, the Company recognized a gain on sale of assets of \$143,403, and a bad debt expense of \$102,212.
+An amount of \$28,104 previously recorded as a noncurrent asset under rehabilitation trust fund was eliminated, along with and amount of \$374,589 previously recorded as a current decommissioning liability.